Invoice Finance

 Recruitment invoice finance

-Recruitment agencies have to manage to pay temporary workers and contractors while waiting for settlement of invoices.
+Recruitment agencies have to manage to pay temporary workers and contractors while waiting for the settlement of invoices.
 Back office administration such as timesheet management and other specific administration is vital to running a successful recruitment business.

-Invoice finance for the sales ledger can be critical for recruitment companies success.
-It is a flexible and confidential service and can be short term or long term depending on what you need.
-By utilising recruitment invoice finance, you can concentrate on the day to day running of your business without the financial distraction.
+Invoice finance for the sales ledger can be critical for recruitment companies' success.
+It is a flexible and confidential service and can be short-term or long-term depending on what you need.
+By utilising recruitment invoice finance, you can concentrate on the day-to-day running of your business without the financial distraction.

 Recruitment finance can help you release up to 100% of the cash in your invoices with no long term contracts and a simple fee structure which is easy to understand.
 The service is flexible and can be a one-month rolling contract.